w3f/polkadot-wiki/docs/general/polkadot-vault.md

 :::info

-The Polkadot Vault app is a cold storage solution for power users.
+The Polkadot Vault app is an air-gapped cold storage solution for power users.
 For other users, we recommend using [Ledger](./ledger.md) devices.

 :::